dojo/docs/dojox/grid.rst

 ``New in 1.4`` draggable
   A boolean value that you can set to false if you want a cell not to be draggable but others to be draggable formatter
   A JavaScript function that is called which returns the value to be shown in the cell.
 The value from the data store is passed as a parameter to the function.
 The returned value that is inserted into the page can be any legal HTML.
-It should *not* be a dijit Widget as that is not parsed. get
+In dojo 1.3 and earlier, it should *not* be a dijit Widget as that is not parsed.  ``New in 1.4`` You can return a dijit Widget and it will be placed in that location in the cell.  ``New in 1.4`` You can also return a dojo.Deferred and can then pass the deferred's callback function a string to insert at a later point in time. get
   A JavaScript function that is called which returns the value to be shown in the cell.
 The function is passed two parameters.
 The first is the row index in the DataGrid.
 The second is the DataStore record/item.
 Given these two parameters, the function is expected to know what to return.
 It should *not* be a dijit Widget as that is not parsed.
 Care should be taken that the ``item`` parameter is not null.
 Tests have shown that the function may be called more often than it should be and this is highlighted with an ``item = null``. hidden